Colonial Marlborough: Forging a Province

 Tensions reached a breaking point in June 1843 when a New Zealand Company survey party, led by Arthur Wakefield, arrived at the Wairau to begin marking out land blocks.
 They were met by a party of Ngāti Toa, including chiefs Te Rauparaha and Te Rangihaeata, who challenged the surveyors' presence and dismantled their equipment.
 In response, an armed party of 49 men was assembled in Nelson.
 Led by Police Magistrate Henry Thompson and Captain Arthur Wakefield, they travelled to the Wairau with warrants to arrest the chiefs.

 On 17 June 1843, at Tuamarina, the two parties met.
 During the tense standoff, a shot was fired, and the situation immediately escalated into a brief but fierce exchange of fire.
 The European party was quickly overcome.
-In the aftermath of the fighting, a number of the settlers who had surrendered were killed by Te Rangihaeata, who later described this as an act of utu for the death of his wife, Te Rongo, in the opening moments of the conflict.
+In the aftermath of the fighting, a number of the settlers who had surrendered were killed by Te Rangihaeata, who described this as an act of utu for the death of his wife, Te Rongo, in the opening moments of the conflict.

 In total, 22 Europeans and at least four Māori lost their lives.
 A subsequent inquiry by Governor Robert FitzRoy concluded that the actions of the Nelson party had been illegal.
 He did not take retaliatory action against Ngāti Toa, a decision that was heavily criticised by the New Zealand Company and settlers but is widely credited with preventing the escalation of the conflict into a wider war.
-The event had a profound impact on all communities and delayed further European settlement in the Wairau for several years.

 The Second Settlement: Pastoralism and Pioneers